Prof. Kurt Wüthrich (The Scripps Research Institute, La Jolla, CA and ETH Zürich, Switzerland) visited TCIS

 The new material, called ‘heteroatom,’ is made by doping graphene — an allotrope of carbon — with boron and its development is described in the 9 September issue of Advanced Energy Materials.

-Prof. Venkata Ramana Kandala Chary of TIFR, Hyderabad as a Fellow of The World Academy of Sciences
+Prof. Venkata Ramana Kandala Chary of TIFR, Hyderabad an elected Fellow of The World Academy of Sciences

 At the 25th General Meeting of TWAS held in Muscat, Sultanate of Oman, on 26 October 2014, the Members attending the meeting elected Prof. Venkata Ramana Kandala Chary of TIFR, Hyderabad as a Fellow of The World Academy of Sciences (TWAS) for the advancement of science in developing countries.